 Installing a new irrigation system can be expensive, and regular use may increase your monthly water bill.
 However, just like hardscapes, automatic sprinklers can increase your home’s property value.

 “Florida-Friendly Landscaping” is a program from the University of Florida that educates homeowners, communities, and landscaping pros on environmentally sustainable gardening practices.

 The program follows The 9 Principles of Florida-Friendly Landscaping,™ which benefit local ecosystems and make your landscape easier to care for.

 Bahiagrass is low-maintenance and one of the best grass types for Miami lawns.
 It is drought-tolerant, disease-resistant, and requires little fertilization.
 It can also thrive in the sandy soils common in this region.

 No, a hurricane-proof landscape or home does not exist (although that would be nice).
 But see how these 11 hurricane-resistant landscaping solutions may protect your South Florida home from fallen trees, flooding, and broken glass during a hurricane or tropical storm.

 When to Call a Landscaping Professional

-If you truly don’t want to deal with landscape maintenance, you could even hire a regular landscaping service to do it for you.
-Many local landscaping companies offer services such as bush trimming, lawn treatments, and plant care.
+If you genuinely don’t want to deal with landscape maintenance, you could even hire a regular landscaping service to do it for you.
+Many of our Miami area landscapers offer bush trimming, lawn treatments, and plant care services.

 Main Photo Credit: Pxfuel